MouseLand/cellpose/omnipose/README.md

 <img src="logo.png" width="200" title="omnipose" alt="omnipose" align="center" vspace = "0">

-The code developed for and associated with Omnipose is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].
+The code associated with Omnipose (all code in omni.py and in if omni branches)is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]